maddy-tod/quantum/Notes/SimplePrograms.md

 # Simple programs
-When you start to link gates up together you can build up further operators or programs.
+When you start to link gates up together you can build up further operators and even programs.

 ## Swapping the states of two qubits
 This score swaps the states of 2 qubits.
 I would recommend working through the inputs and outputs with a piece of paper, just to get your head around how it works (and that it does actually work!).